drkskwlkr/oauth-helper/README.md

 ## Contributing

 Contributions welcome!
+Areas where help is appreciated:

+- Adding new provider presets to `providers.json`
+- Improving documentation
+- Bug fixes and security improvements
+- UI/UX enhancements

 Please open issues for bugs or feature requests.

 ## Disclaimer